I · Doctrine

 store=agent-local SQLite on attached volume

-Every agent runs alone, on a dedicated server, behind a tunnel you own.
-No shared memory, no co-tenants, no cross-agent leakage.
-Pick the model — Claude, GPT, Gemini, or a local weight — and the runtime stays yours to inspect, snapshot, or tear down.
+Every agent runs alone, on its own server, behind a tunnel only you control.
+No shared memory, no shared customers, no data mixing.
+Pick the model — Claude, GPT, Gemini, or one you host yourself — and the whole setup is yours to inspect, back up, or shut down.

 In practice

-One agent, one VM.
-We provision; you own the surface.
-There is no shared compute layer where your data could mingle with anyone else's.
+We set it up; you own it.
+There is no shared layer where your data sits next to anyone else's.

 Spec